Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 Your expertise in hand-to-hand combat reaches new heights: your unarmed attacks are deadlier and more punishing.
 While your Rage is active, you gain the following benefits:

-***Backbreaker.*** At the start of each of your turns while your Rage is active, you can deal 1d6 Bludgeoning damage to one creature that receive the Grappled condition from you, instead of 1d4. **At level 14**, this damage die becomes 1d8.
+***Backbreaker.*** At the start of each of your turns while your Rage is active, you can deal 1d6 :dmg-blunt: Bludgeoning damage to one creature that receive the ^^Grappled^^ condition from you, instead of 1d4. **At level 14**, this damage die becomes 1d8.

 ***Improved Damage.*** While your Rage is active, when you do damage with Unarmed Strike, its damage die becomes 1d8, or 1d10 if you have two free hands. **At level 14**, this damage die becomes 1d10, or 1d12 if you have two free hands.